All information in this blog post is correct as of the publishing date, 29.05.19.

 As previously mentioned, there is an incredibly diverse selection of things to see and do in the Jersey National Park, ranging from exploring ancient monuments to simply relaxing on the beach.
 In this section, we will introduce you to some of the most popular activities usually associated with this beautiful area.

 It goes without saying that walking opportunities abound throughout the Jersey National Park, which takes in much of the island’s famous coastline and other natural beauty spots.
-Visitors may also be pleased to learn that there are several active organisations that specialise in providing both guided and self-guided tours of some of the park’s most precious and unique areas on foot, more details of which can be found here.
+Visitors may also be pleased to learn that there are several active organisations that specialise in providing both guided and self-guided tours of some of the park’s most precious and unique areas on foot.

 Perhaps the most exciting and illuminating way to take a walk in Jersey is by booking a tour with Jersey Walk Adventures, which specialise in exploring the island’s beaches at low tide, giving visitors the chance to explore all manner of fascinating rockpools and the wonderful wildlife that lives in then.